-1. Start the dsconfig tool.
+1. Start the desconfig tool.
 Then, enter or select the LDAP (or LDAPS) connection parameters for the Synchronization Server.

+'''

-\$ bin/dsconfig
+$ bin/dsconfig

+'''

 - 2. On the UnboundID Synchronization Server configuration console main menu, enter the number corresponding to Sync Class.
-On the Standard Objects menu, enter 14 for Sync Class. - 3.
-On the Sync Class Management menu, type 3 to view and edit an existing Sync Class. - 4.
-Select or confirm that you are configuring a given Sync Pipe.
+On the Standard Objects menu, enter the corresponding number for Sync Class. - 3.
+On the Sync Class Management menu, type 3 to view and edit an existing Sync Class.

+- 4. Select or confirm that you are configuring a given Sync Pipe.
 Press Enter to continue. - 5.
 Next, select the specific Sync Class that you want to modify.
 For this example, enter 1 for the accounts sync class.

 Select the Sync Class from the following list:

-1) accounts\sync\class

-2) DEFAULT